Why Gwailo?

 ‘Gwailo’ has mixed connotations ranging from neutral to insulting, depending on context.
 Much of the derogatory overtone has faded since the days of colonialism; as a 'ghost man' I never felt insulted.
 The Hong Kong courts have ruled that ‘Gweilo’ is not racist (South China Morning Post, 2022[^1]).

-I witnessed Hong Kong transition from a 'colony' to a 'territory' and, for better or worse, the countdown had begun and its fate was sealed.
+I witnessed Hong Kong transition from a 'colony' to a 'territory' and, for better or worse, the countdown had begun, its fate sealed.

 ## Colonialism